 Next is the key to enter the chord, using C1 through D3.
-The chord must be at least 3 notes and must be in basic form.
+The chord must have at least three notes.
+You can also enter an inverted chord to specify an on chord.
+However, the chord must be closed voicing.
 Finally, from E3 to A5 are located the keys that are actually played, corresponding to the guitar strokes.
 The keys are divided into playing stops, playing chords, and playing each string.